A generalized and adaptable tensor-contraction-based cluster expansion formalism for multicomponent solids: Methods and Results

 The first numerical experiment is to benchmark the computational resources saved by using our aforementioned shortcut to compute $\Delta\mathbf{t}$ vs. computing it naively.
 This is done by building a fcc supercell with a sequence of various sizes.
 For each size, we initialize a random equiatomic ABC configuration $\mathbf{X}$, and randomly swap two atoms to create a different configuration $\mathbf{X}'$.
 Then, we compute $\Delta\mathbf{t}$ naively, and with the aforementioned shortcut, and record the timings for both computations.
 We repeat this for multiple pairs of two-body and three-body orders, i.e. how many two-body and three-body terms are included in the computation.

 Below, we showcase speedups of computational time when computing $\Delta\mathbf{t}$ with our aforementioned shortcut derived in Eq.~\eqref{eq:shortcut} and without.
 When computing the feature difference between two states naively, i.e. computing the full feature vector for both states, the computation time scales roughly with $N^{1.7}$, where $N$ denotes the system size.
 However, when computing the feature difference with our shortcut, the computation time scales roughly with $N^{0.05}$ (Figure \ref{fig:shortcut}).
+Notably, this is not exactly $\mathcal{O}(1)$ as theoretically predicted.
+We expect that this is due to the time necessary to generate a copy of a sub-array of a \verb|sparse| Coordinate List (COO) array, which likely grows with array size.

+The empirical time complexity additionally seems to be largely independent of the expansion order, for both the naive and shortcut computations of $\Delta t$.
+Counter-intuitively, the best-fit exponent for the naive method seems to slightly decrease with expansion order.
+However, we note that this decrease is smaller than the corresponding uncertainty of the fits, and we expect that this is a statistical artifact.

 Here, our shortcut computation time is largely independent of system size, indicating that the computation time of an MC step is constant for an arbitrarily large system.
 We do note that, with tce-lib, this trend seems to break for systems larger than about 20,000 atoms.
 We expect that this is entirely implementation-dependent, and plan to further optimize \verb|tce-lib| for larger systems.
 The empirical scaling relationship shown here is nevertheless very promising for simulating larger atomistic systems.
 Furthermore, the absolute computation times are still quite large (larger than $\SI{1}{ms}$).
 However, this is implementation and hardware-dependent, and we hope to further optimize this in a future work.